MicrosoftDocs/winapps-winrt-api/index.md

 ## -description

 This section provides detailed information about the Windows Runtime (WinRT) APIs in the [Windows App SDK](/windows/apps/windows-app-sdk).
-TEST